Ordisoftware/Hebrew-Letters/README.md

 - Hebrew letters database with their customizable meanings.
 - Analyze a word letter by letter to get a sentence describing its sense.
 - Online research with Pealim, Sefaria, Shorashim, Wiktionary, Translator, etc.
-- Store results in a notebook that can be used in Hebrew Words.
+- Store results in a notebook that can also be used in Hebrew Words.
 - Copy the result or a screenshot to the clipboard.
 - Export and import of letters meanings and notebook.
 - English, French.